saturngod/markdownEditor/README.md

 ### Todo

 - Tested on iPad 2 and it's too slow for so many words and syntax color.
-In iPhone 5s , it really fast and reduce the timer rate.
 - ~~Should redo syntax highlighting after scrolling~~